siddz415/langchain/README.md

 # langchain
-Build a Langchain app with Javascript and Openai
+Build a Langchain app with Python and Openai